OpenClaw Native Memory Activation Kit

 OpenClaw Runtime + Memory Governance

-• Backend selection, retrieval budgets, and promotion rules tied to rollback safety.
+• Backend selection, retrieval budgets, freshness checks, and promotion rules tied to rollback safety.

 • Layered-memory rollout guidance: durable memory-core first, bounded active-memory recall second.

-• QA and rollout artifacts for moving from pilot to governed production use.
+• QA and rollout artifacts for moving from first pilot to governed production use.

 $3995